 The KDFWR handles disease outbreaks for wildlife across the Commonwealth.
 There are currently no widespread disease issues for rabbits in the state.
 Disease is a natural component of all healthy ecosystems.
 Generally speaking, disease is not considered an important driver of rabbit population fluctuations.
-One disease rabbits in Kentucky occasionally contract are cutaneous papillomas.
+An emerging disease threat that could potentially affect rabbits in Kentucky is the highly contagious and fatal rabbit hemorrhagic disease, known as RHDV2.